valera-rozuvan/react-webpack-starter/README.md

   - [@babel/core](https://www.npmjs.com/package/@babel/core) v7.18.6
   - a few others; see [package.json](./package.json)

-we aim to boostrap a complete React development environment for coding in TypeScript.
+we aim to bootstrap a complete React development environment for coding in TypeScript.
 We want an option to create a build for production deployments, along with an option to quickly start a development server.
 The project uses [dart-sass](https://github.com/sass/dart-sass) for styling; `dart-sass` is compiled to JavaScript as a NPM package (see [sass](https://www.npmjs.com/package/sass)).

 A strict requirement for this project is to keep the build as small as possible.
 Therefore, unneeded Node.js and NPM packages are not included in the resulting build.
 One should include **only necessary** Node.js back-end code in front-end apps (and do so with caution)!